port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 ![Permissions Window](../../../static/img/platform-overview/role-based-access-control/permissions/permissionsModal.png)

-As you can see, every operation that can be done on the Blueprint or it's Entities is listed in the JSON and can be controlled.
+As you can see, every operation that can be performed on the Blueprint or its Entities is listed in the JSON and can be controlled.

-For example, If we want to enable a specific user to update the Blueprint, you can change the JSON to be like so:
+For example, If we want to enable a specific user to update the Blueprint, you can change the JSON as follows:

 ```json showLineNumbers
 {